habibamoamenk7328/github-tutorial/README.md

 ---
 ## Git vs. GitHub

  ## Git                                             Github
     * enables you to work on and                    * It is web-based keeps track of your code.                     * It stores your information
     * It is a Version Control System                  in cloud which leeps a snapshot of your work           * Allows you to easily work
-    * It doesnt require Github                        with others.
+    * It doesn't require Github                        with others.
                                                     * Tracks your changes

 ![Git vs Github logo](http://octodex.github.com/images/git-vs-github.png)